pinki-choudhury/cinema-tickets-system/README.md

 1. **Ticket Types:**

-    * Adult: £25 per ticket.
+    * Adult: £25 per ticket

-    * Child: £15 per ticket.
+    * Child: £15 per ticket

-    * Infant: £0 per ticket (no seat allocation).
+    * Infant: £0 per ticket (no seat allocation)

-4. **Maximum Tickets:** No more than 25 tickets can be purchased in a single transaction.
+4. **Maximum Tickets:** No more than 25 tickets can be purchased in a single transaction

-5. **Adult Requirement:** At least one adult ticket must be purchased for any child or infant tickets.
+5. **Adult Requirement:** At least one adult ticket must be purchased for any child or infant tickets

-6. **Seat Allocation:** Infants do not occupy a seat.
+6. **Seat Allocation:** Infants do not occupy a seat

 ## **Testing**
 The project includes unit tests to validate the functionality of the TicketServiceImpl class.
 You can run the tests using:<br>
 `mvn test`

 **Test Scenarios**
-* Valid ticket purchase requests.
+* Valid ticket purchase requests

-* Invalid account IDs.
+* Invalid account IDs

-* Requests exceeding the maximum ticket limit.
+* Requests exceeding the maximum ticket limit

-* Requests without an adult ticket.
+* Requests without an adult ticket

-* Mixed ticket type requests.
+* Mixed ticket type requests